Safeguarding Policy

 Use of Photographic/Filming Equipment at Sporting Events

 There is evidence that some people have used sporting events as an opportunity to take inappropriate photographs or film footage of young and disabled sportspeople in vulnerable positions.
-Sporting Chance will be vigilant and any concerns should to be reported to the Child Welfare Officer (Spencer Davies).
+Sporting Chance will be vigilant and any concerns should be reported to the Child Welfare Officer (Spencer Davies).

 Recruitment and Training of Staff and Volunteers